 Member cost negatively affects initial medication adherence and manufacturer coupons can decrease member share by up to 98%.

-May 03, 2016 – Seetha Lakshmi, MD; Maria Alcaide, MD; Ana M Palacio, MD, MPH; Mohammed Shaikhomer, MD; Abigail L Alexander, MS; Genevieve Gill-Wiehl, BA; Aman Pandey, BS; Kunal Patel, BS; Dushyantha Jayaweera, MD; and Maria Del Pilar Hernandez, MD
+May 03, 2016 – Seetha Lakshmi, MD; Maria Alcaide, MD; Ana M. Palacio, MD, MPH; Mohammed Shaikhomer, MD; Abigail L. Alexander, MS; Genevieve Gill-Wiehl, BA; Aman Pandey, BS; Kunal Patel, BS; Dushyantha Jayaweera, MD; and Maria Del Pilar Hernandez, MD

 The authors examine real-world hepatitis C virus cure rates with direct-acting antivirals among patients coinfected with HIV.